petrosdel/personal-webpage/content/project/Dynamic pricing-project/index.md

 ---
 title: machine learning for economics
 summary: Using machine learning techniques together with modern experimentation strategies to model dynamic optimisation problems as faced by agents in economic models.
+The project is funded by just-eat plc. and involves two PhD students, William Greenal and Marta Grzeskiewicz registered in the department of Statistical Science, UCL.
+They both have a degree in economics and experience in statistical machne learning.

 tags:
 - Dynamic pricing
 #date: "2016-04-27T00:00:00Z"